WLSF/transaction-manager/README.md

     - 🍴 Fork this repo!

 - **Option 2**
-    - 👯 Clone this repo to your local machine using `https://github.com/joanaz/HireDot2.git`
+    - 👯 Clone this repo to your local machine using `https://github.com/amendx/transaction-manager`

 ### Step 2
+- **Money, Honey**
+    - 🐢 Check your account balance this month, see if you've been spending too much on food...

+    - **Let's rock**
+    - 🐙 Add a new Income or Expense, choose your own category and setup if there's been an tax toll.

+     - **All In**
+    - 🌟 Remember to check the "is paid" option if it's a transaction that has already been credited or debited (or if your mom has paid you back...), otherwise, it will be only 👻 **ghost money** 👻

-- **HACK AWAY!** 🔨🔨🔨
+- **SPEND AWAY!** 🔨🔨🔨

 ### Step 3

-- 🔃 Create a new pull request using <a href="https://github.com/joanaz/HireDot2/compare/" target="_blank">`https://github.com/joanaz/HireDot2/compare/`</a>.
+ - 📢 Repeat after me....

+💯💯💯💯💯💯💯💯💯
+#   *YOU'RE HIRED*
+💯💯💯💯💯💯💯💯💯

 ---